BED & BREAKFAST ACADEMY BLOG

 Supplying your guests with toiletries is usually expected today.
 But offering them particularly nice toiletries and the right choice will give you bonus points.
 One of my bugbears is conditioning shampoo - extra points from me to any accommodation that provides separate shampoo and conditioner!

-I’ve written a blog post all about what essentials to provide in a B&B guests bathroom.
-You can read it here >> Bed and Breakfast Guest Bathroom Essentials
+I’ve written a blog post all about choosing the right toiletries for your B&B. You can read it here >> Choosing Toiletries for Your Bed and Breakfast

-Itineraries, maps and guides
+Itineraries, Maps and guides

 Whenever my guests arrived, I’d ask them what they were planning to do during their stay.
 And I lost count of the people who replied with “We haven’t really got any plans, what would you suggest?”.
 So I’m a huge fan of providing itineraries for guests - both in advance on your B&B blog or by email, and in the room when they arrive.